federicopessina/WorkWebsite/README.md

 ## Copyright and License

-This project is base on the open source project [Start Bootstrap - Grayscale](https://startbootstrap.com/theme/grayscale/), Copyright 2013-2022 Start Bootstrap LLC.
+This project is base on the open source project [Start Bootstrap - Grayscale](https://startbootstrap.com/theme/grayscale/).
+Copyright 2013-2022 Start Bootstrap LLC.
 Code released under the [MIT](https://github.com/StartBootstrap/startbootstrap-grayscale/blob/master/LICENSE) license.
+Images are free for use and available on [Unsplash](https://unsplash.com/)